2018 Bosnian general election: Reactions

 Following the results and Željko Komšić's election to the Presidency, largely due to votes in majority Bosniak areas, Croatian Prime Minister Andrej Plenković, who endorsed the incumbent Presidency member Dragan Čović, criticized Komšić's victory: "We are again in a situation where members of one constituent people ... are electing a representative of another, the Croat people".
-Komšić responded that the Croatian Government is undermining Bosnia and Herzegovina and its sovereignty.
+Komšić responded that the Croatian Government was undermining Bosnia and Herzegovina and its sovereignty.